BSc, MA, PhD

 British Sociological Association.
 Richard Brown Prize for best paper given at the BSA's Work, Employment & Society conference, Brighton, England, 7-9 September (2010).

 Leverhulme Trust.
-Research Fellowship (funding one-year research sabbatical plus expenses): "Globalization and Democracy" (2010).
+Research Fellowship (one-year research sabbatical plus expenses): "Globalization and Income Inequality" (2010).

 British Academy.
 Small Research Grant: "Why has union membership declined?
 Assessing the relative effects of political, economic, and social change" (2009).

 American Sociological Association.
 Terrance K. Hopkins Dissertation Award from the Political Economy of the World-System section of the ASA for the most outstanding dissertation in global and comparative sociology written from 2003 through 2005.

 National Science Foundation.
 Doctoral Dissertation Improvement Grant (2003).

 Institute for Labor and Employment (University of California).
 Doctoral Dissertation Fellowship (2002-03); Pre-Dissertation Fellowship (2002); Research Grant (2001).